quinoacomputing/quinoa/README.md

 Our ultimate goal is to simulate large and complex engineering multiphysics problems with a production-quality code that is extensible and maintainable, using hardware resources efficiently, even for problems with _a priori_ unknown, heterogeneous, and dynamic load distribution.
-Read more at our @ref why page.

 For more details on philosophy, documentation, software design, journal papers, license, contributing see the